 Parrots reproduce after finding a suitable mate.
-Reproduction in parrots is stimulated by climate changes that lead to hormonal and personality changes.
+Reproduction in parrots is stimulated by climatic changes that lead to hormonal and personality changes.
 This behavior begins during the mating season.

 Parrots breed sexually and lay eggs to reproduce.
-After copulation, eggs are formed and fertilized inside the female before being deposited in the nest.
-The onset of the mating season, nesting, and egg-laying process varies based on the parrot’s habitat, diet, and species.
+After copulation, eggs are formed and fertilized inside the female before being laid in the nest.
 75% of parrots are sexually monomorphic or have no outward physical differences between the sexes.
-Likewise, most parrots are monogamous, choosing one mate for life.
+Also, most parrots are monogamous, choosing one mate for life.

-Parrots choose their mates based on their plumage, courting rituals, and color.
-Male parrots even use a complex series of walks and dances to impress females.
-Once they’re paired up, the couple will develop a nest and then breed.
+Parrots choose their mates based on their plumage, courting rituals, and colors.
+Male parrots perform walks and dances to impress females.
+Once two parrots have paired up, the couple will find a suitable cavity nest (or nesting box, if in captivity) and breed.
 Parrots reproduce 1-3 times a year, depending on their species.
-They will avoid laying eggs if they cannot find a mate, if the environmental conditions aren’t right, or they can’t make a nest.

 Parrot Reproduction Process